First Dates Hotel 2020: Meet tonight's singletons looking for love in Italy...

 First Dates Hotel spoilers

-The First Dates Hotel is back for series 5 with its fifth episode tonight (May 28).
+The First Dates Hotel is back for series 5 with its sixth episode tonight (June 4).

-In this evening's episode, the summer season of love continues at the First Dates Hotel.
+In this evening's episode, the 2020 summer season of love concludes at the First Dates Hotel.

-Taking in the view this time is Fiona, the 62-year-old mum of Duncan James from boyband Blue.
-She's checked into the hotel on the recommendation of her famous son, who came to stay last season.
-Could ex-naval officer Eric be the man for her?
+In this first instalment of the current series, Fred Sirieix and his team of cupids are pulling out all the stops to go out on a high.

-Meanwhile, James finds that his job as a chef leaves little time for romance.
-The 25-year-old goes on a date with Jamie, a 30-year-old touring actor who longs to find his leading man.
+Propping up the pool bar is 23-year-old cat lover Zoe.
+Her date Joseph makes a very nervous first impression.
+But some witty repartee and a revelation about his own cat might be enough to encourage Zoe to let her guard down.

 First Dates Hotel airs at 9PM on Channel 4 on Thursday nights.